Clamming agreement will provide data

 “The green crabs and predators are eating all the clams.
 The idea is to protect (the clams) with a net to keep the green crabs away and allow them to grow to a harvestable size,” Wilkerson told the Leader.

-It is something professional shellfish harvester Chris Warner has been using at The Heel Eddy Restoration Project, the state’s only commercial-scale softshell clam farm in Georgetown since 2014, when he teamed up with Dr. Brian Beal of Downeast Institute, Dr. John Hagan of Manomet and Georgetown landowner Jay Hold.
+It is something professional shellfish harvester Chris Warner has been using at The Heal Eddy Restoration Project, the state’s only commercial-scale softshell clam farm in Georgetown since 2014, when he teamed up with Dr. Brian Beal of Downeast Institute, Dr. John Hagan of Manomet and Georgetown landowner Jay Hold.
 Warner was scheduled to make a presentation about the concept at the shellfish commission meeting on Tuesday, but the meeting was cancelled because of the snowstorm.

 “The technique has worked very well at that site.
 The notion is to test that idea in other location in Maine,” Wilkerson said.